 What about nasal sprays other than saline?

 Only use over-the-counter nasal saline spray for the first 2 to 3 weeks.
 It is important to ask us before using any other nasal sprays, especially nasal steroid sprays.
 Please do not use Afrin®.

 When will I see my final results from surgery?

-It takes most patients about a full year for all of the swelling to subside, especially at the tip.
+It takes most patients about a full year for all swelling to subside, especially at the tip.
 This may take longer following more extensive "tip plasty" with nostril narrowing.
 Post-op swelling may remain longer for revision rhinoplasty patients or those with previous trauma, thicker skin, or nostril narrowing.
-However, most patients see immediate pleasing results when the cast is removed at the end of the first week.
+However, most patients see pleasing results almost immediately when the cast is removed at the end of the first week.
 The typical patient returns to work or school at the end of one week with very little sign of nose surgery.
 "Remember, 90% of the nose swelling is gone at 2 months, which leaves about 1% reduction per month thereafter (for the swelling to resolve).
 Be patient," Dr. Gross says.

 Will the bump regrow on my nose after my nose surgery?

 No, typically the bump will not regrow on your nose; however, we recommend our patients follow strict guidelines to avoid contact sports following surgery and perform compression exercises on the nose to reduce this possibility.